We are a Values-Based Company -- We treat our Team Members the way we want to be treated, with mutual respect and a dedication to excellence

-Overall employment of barbers, hairdressers, and cosmetologists is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+Overall employment of barbers, hairdressers, and cosmetologists is projected to grow 10 percent through 2024, faster than the average for all occupations.

-Employment of barbers is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of barbers is projected to grow 10 percent through 2024, faster than the average for all occupations.
 The need for barbers will stem primarily from an increasing population, which will lead to greater demand for basic hair care services.

-Employment of hairdressers, hairstylists, and cosmetologists is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of hairdressers, hairstylists, and cosmetologists is projected to grow 10 percent through 2024, faster than the average for all occupations.
 Demand for hair coloring, hair straightening, and other advanced hair treatments has risen in recent years, a trend that is expected to continue over the coming decade.

 Overall job opportunities are expected to be good.
 A large number of job openings will stem from the need to replace workers who transfer to other occupations, retire, or leave the occupation for other reasons.
 However, workers should expect strong competition for jobs and clients at higher paying salons, of which there are relatively few and for which applicants must compete with a large pool of experienced hairdressers and cosmetologists.

 |Occupational Title||Employment, 2014||Projected Employment, 2024||Change, 2014-24|